 Unfortunately there is virtually no information available about this item, but the inscription on the back of the brass index, which reads "O.A.
 Ericsson, Patent No.5," does yield some clues.
 First, it lets us know that the inventor was Oskar August Ericsson (1844 - 1910) who was also a manufacturer located in Gothenburg, Sweden during the 2nd half of the 19th century.
 Second, the word "Patent" indicates that this item was actually patented.
 Finally, the "No.5" designation refers to the model.

-Though I couldn't locate the original patent paperwork for the No.5, I was able to locate another Ericsson model, the No.80, which has been dated to ca.1880.
-I don't believe the two were produced concurrently so the No.5 is probably dated earlier.
+Though I couldn't locate any ephemera evidence for the No.5 to help date it, I was able to locate another model, the No.80, which has been dated to ca.1880.
+I don't believe the two were produced concurrently so the No.5 is earlier.

-To operate, simply place a check on the carriage under the holddown bar and slide it between the round discs.
-Select the digit from the index and depress the top lever.
-The digit will get perforated by pins into the check and the carriage will advance.
+To operate, lay a check onto the flat, brass carriage (under the hold-down bar) and slide it in between the discs.
+Then select the character from the index and depress the top lever.
+The character will be perforated by pins into the check.
+Lastly, the carriage will advance automatically.
 The small brass lever sticking out from the front of the machine is the carriage return lever.

-The term "checkwriter" is the generic label assigned to any physical device that prevents the fraudulent manipulation of a check.
-These devices could be synonymously referred to as check protectors.
-Sub-categories, based on how a checkwriter works, include check punches and check perforators.
-Since the Ericsson No.5 pierces the check with a set of pins that form each character, it would be correct to call it a check perforator.
-And if you're from Sweden, you would call it a växelperforeringsapparat.
+The term "check protector" is the generic label assigned to any physical device that prevents the fraudulent manipulation of a check.
+Such devices may punch, write or, as with the Ericsson, perforate the check in order to protect it. (and if you're from Sweden, you would call it a växelperforeringsapparat).